 I've cut direct source of insult and abuse in my life: Sonakshi after deactivating Twitter

-Actor Sonakshi Sinha says she didn't think twice before deactivating her Twitter profile she is "better off" without the negativity on the social media platform.
-Last week, the "Dabangg 3" star announced that she was steering clear of the microblogging site and also disabled the comments section of her Instagram account.
+Actor Sonakshi Sinha says she didn't think twice before deactivating her Twitter profile as she believes she is "better off" without the negativity on the social media platform.
+Last week, the "Dabangg 3" star announced that she was steering clear of the microblogging site and also disabled the comments section of her Instagram account

 "I request you all to keep spreading that love and light wherever you go and to as many people as you can.
 Because love is the answer.
 Always," she wrote.
 On Sunday, actor Sonam Kapoor also opened up about the social media abuse she has been receiving amid the 'outsider versus insider' debate in the wake of Sushant Singh Rajput's death.